estecker/victoropspy/README.md

 I wrote this small Python program to help me manage my on-call duties with VictorOps.

 There is still a lot of work that can be done with this program.
 But as of now, it does everything I need it to do.
-It's still better than the Victor Ops web UI.
+It's still better than the VictorOps web UI.

 ##Requirements
 This program requires Python version 3 and the Requests library.